syncfusion-content/javascript-docs/js/Chart/Exporting.md

 {% include image.html url="/js/Chart/Exporting_images/Exporting_img1.png" Caption="Export chart to excel page"%}

-6.Currently, chart data can be exported at server-side only through our helper functions in “.Net”.
+6.Currently, the chart data can be exported at server-side only through the helper functions in the “.Net”.
 So to use exporting in your projects, it is required to create a server with any of the following.

 	i).
 ASP.Net MVC Controller